 Imagine you are a child.
 In the middle of the night, your mom drops you off at your grandma’s house to live.
 Your mom and dad can’t care for you anymore.
 Their alcohol use has made it impossible to parent.
 You’re glad to be with your grandma because it feels safe and comfortable at her house, but you’re worried about some things.
 Where will you go to school?
 How will you get your asthma medicine?
 Can your grandma get it for you?
 Will your mom and dad be okay?

 Parental alcohol and other substance use is just one of the many reasons kinship/grandfamilies come together.
 Kinship/grandfamilies are families in which children reside with and are being raised by grandparents, other relatives, or other adults with whom they have a close family-like relationship (such as godparents or family friends).
-Other reasons kinship/grandfamilies form include parental military deployment, incarceration, mental or physical illness, deportation, and death.
-Whatever the cause, when parents are unable to care for their children, these caregivers often step in at a moment’s notice to keep families together.
+Other reasons kinship/grandfamilies form include child welfare involvement, incarceration, mental and physical challenges, divorce, parental death, and military deployment.
+Whatever the cause, when parents are unable to care for their children, kin/grandfamily caregivers often step in at a moment’s notice to keep families together.

 Kinship/grandfamilies have unique strengths and face unique challenges.
-Unlike parents, these caregivers do not have inherent legal rights and responsibilities with respect to the children they raise.
-They often take informal responsibility for children suddenly and have no time to plan for financial, housing, or other needs.
+Unlike parents, the caregivers do not have inherent legal rights and responsibilities with respect to the children they raise.
+They often take responsibility for children suddenly and have no time to plan for financial, housing, or other needs.

 What does the research show about the strengths of kinship/grandfamilies?

-Decades of research repeatedly confirms that children who cannot remain with their parents thrive when raised by relatives and close family friends.
-Children in foster care with relatives have more stable and safe childhoods than children in foster care with non-relatives, with a greater likelihood of a having a permanent home.
+Decades of research repeatedly confirm that children who cannot remain with their parents thrive when raised by relatives and close family friends.1 Children in foster care with relatives have safer and more stable childhoods than children in foster care with non-relatives, with a greater likelihood of a having a permanent home.
 They experience fewer school changes, have better behavioral and mental health outcomes, and report that they “always felt loved.”
 They keep their connections to their siblings, their family and community, and their cultural identity.
 Moreover, children in foster care with relatives are less likely to re-enter the foster care system after returning to their birth parents.
 If returning to their parents is not possible, relatives tend to be willing to adopt or become permanent guardians.
-About 34% of all children adopted from foster care are adopted by relatives, and 12% of children who exit foster care exit into guardianships.1
+About 33% of all children adopted from foster care are adopted by relatives, and 11% of children who exit foster care exit into guardianships.2

-On top of the many benefits to children, caregivers report that they gain from their role, as well, often citing an increased sense of purpose.
-Birth parents may also value that their children remain connected to family and friends.2
+On top of the many benefits to children, caregivers report that they gain from their role, as well, often citing an increased sense of purpose.3 Birth parents may also value that their children remain connected to family and friends.

 We have friends who are retired who are always telling me about their next cruise to Hawaii.
 I tell them I go on cruises every day.
 I cruise to school, I cruise to the doctor’s office, I cruise to the skateboarding park.
 Joey is my ‘cruise to Hawaii’ and you know what, I wouldn’t trade my cruise for theirs.